 HIGH SCHOOL INITIATIVES

 Members of the high school task force work to develop projects designed to bolster high school achievement.
-These projects will be executed in the 2019-2020 year, focusing on the three focus areas: people, resources, and development.
+These projects have three focus areas: people, resources, and development.
 Each focus area lead oversees a cross-functional team to develop strategies to address high school achievement.

 To find out more about one of the initiatives click here.